thbn1/myw/README.md

 ### E-Commerce

 ## Used Frameworks and Methods:
-DB: PostgreSQL, Django ORM \n
+- DB: PostgreSQL, Django ORM
-FW: Django \n
+- FW: Django
-Methods: Custom Slugify, Custom Pagination, Custom infinite scroll, Web scraping and crawling (for database load), ajax frame listing, Authentication \n
+- Methods: Custom Slugify, Custom Pagination, Custom infinite scroll, Web scraping and crawling (for database load), ajax frame listing, Authentication

 ## Some screenshots from the website